aws-samples/aft-bootstrap-pipeline/README.md

 - Resource Limitations: Be aware of the AWS resource limits in your account.
 The deployment may create multiple resources, and hitting service limits could impede the process.
 - Version Compatibility: The template is designed for specific versions of Terraform and AWS services.
 Upgrading or changing versions may require template modifications.
+- Self-managed VCSs: This template doesn't support self-managed VCS services, such as GitHub Enterprise.

 ## Versions